docsmith-darshan/tom_theme/pages/mydoc/my_doc_Desktop_Client.md

 folder: mydoc
 ---

-As an User, you can install Desktop Sync Client in your computer to connect with your ownCloud server.
+As a user, you can download Desktop Sync Client in your PC to connect to your ownCloud server.
 Desktop Sync Client is available for Windows, Mac OS X, and various Linux distributions.
-To connect to your ownCloud server, complete the following steps:
+To connect your PC to ownCloud server, complete the following steps:

 **Procedure**

 1. In the **Server Address** box, enter the URL of your ownCloud server, and then click **Next**.

-    {% include image.html file="setup-5.png" alt="Jekyll"  %}
+    {% include image.html file="setup-5.png" alt="Desktop Sync Client Login screen"  %}

-2. Enter your **Username** and **Password**, and then click **Next**
+2. Enter your **Username** and **Password**, and then click **Next**.

-    {% include image.html file="setup-6.png" alt="Jekyll"  %}
+    {% include image.html file="setup-6.png" alt="Desktop Sync Client Login screen"  %}

 3. To sync the files from ownCloud server, do one of the following:
     * To sync all files, select **Sync everything from server**.